elementary-Inc/blog/_posts/2021/2021-12-25-elementary-os-6-1-available-now.md

 </figcaption>
 </figure>

-For those of you using advanced keyboard input methods, we now ensure IBus automatically starts on login.
+For those of you using advanced keyboard input methods, we now ensure IBus automatically starts on login and we fixed issues with illegible text selection in IBus candidate window.

 ### And More